99designs/gqlgen/docs/content/reference/cache.md

 ### CDN Caching

-It's possible to enable the Gqlgen to provide an `Cache-Control` header based on your cache hints in `GET` or `POST` requests.
+It's possible to enable the Gqlgen to provide a `Cache-Control` header based on your cache hints in `GET` or `POST` requests.
 To do it you need to enable on `transport.GET` or `transport.POST`:

 ```go